sudhanshu-j/Restaurant-Website/README.md

     HTML: Provides the basic structure of the website.
     CSS: Used for styling the website to create a visually appealing interface.
     JavaScript: Adds interactivity and dynamic behavior to the website.
+    Swiper CDNJS: Used for creating responsive and touch-friendly sliders.

 Setup and Installation